Amsterdam/meldingen-frontend/apps/admin/docs/features.md

 - Delete an existing category
   - Click on an existing category on the _Categorieën_ page
   - Click on the Delete button
+  - See a confirmation dialog
+  - Choosing Cancel returns you to the existing form
-  - You’re returned to the _Categorieën_ page, where the deleted category isn’t shown anymore.
+  - Choosing Confirm returns you to the _Categorieën_ page, where the deleted category isn’t shown anymore.